dotnet/runtime/docs/coreclr/workflow/UsingYourBuild.md

-# Using your .NET Core Build
+# Using your .NET Core Runtime Build

-We assume that you have successfully built .NET Core Repository and thus have file of the form
+We assume that you have successfully built CoreCLR repository and thus have file of the form
 ```
     bin\Product\<OS>.<arch>.<flavor>\.nuget\pkg\Microsoft.NETCore.Runtime.CoreCLR.<version>.nupkg
 ```